Coronavirus (COVID-19): updates and advice about the impact of coronavirus in Lambeth

 The whole fee will be invoiced on license agreement.

-The full payment policy is available in the License fee information document.
+The full payment policy is available in the physical activity licence fees information document.

 Groups or organisations that propose or offer activities that deliver outcomes which meet our cooperative values of reciprocity and partnership and deliver to the target groups outlined in the Active Lambeth Plan will be priortised for a discount under the scheme.